- Molecular Man

 “It’s a ‘Go’, Captain.
 Light her up,” Major Alvindorf says it for the rest.

 “OK, here we go,” Captain Littleton says, brushing his forefinger across a small area of screen directly in front of him.

 “OK, Captain Littleton.
 We’re on our way.
 Whooo-wee!” the Beatle says with a bit more aplomb than they were expecting.
 In the background an upbeat song plays over the cabin speakers reminiscent of the 1960’s.

 Looking out their portals, they can see a slight blue glow from the four engines, each attached to one of the four edges of the ship.
 This is what they want to see because it confirms that they are fully engaged and there is no turning back.
 Other than their slow rise to this point, there is no noticeable change in speed or acceleration.
-There are no massive sounds, no ‘G’ forces, no noticeable acceleration other than the size of the planet underneath them beginning to shrink in size by just a little bit.
+There are no massive sounds, no ‘G’ forces, no noticeable acceleration other than the size of the planet underneath them beginning to shrink by just a little bit.